Healthdirect Free Australian health advice you can count on.

 When should I consider a medical procedure?

-Other conditions are managed with medicines or laser treatments.
-Each treatment has its own benefits and risks, which will vary depending on your general health and any other medical problems you have.
+Each treatment has its own benefits and risks.
+These will vary depending on your health and any other medical problems you have.

 Your optometrist and specialist eye doctor (ophthalmologist) can give you information and advice about the benefits and risks of different treatments.

 Use the healthdirect Australia question-builder tool to prepare for your appointment.
 Create a list of questions to ask your doctor.
 Print or email the list so that you can take it to your appointment.
-This will help you get more out of the time with your doctor and help you to remember everything you want to ask.
+This will help you get more out of your time with your doctor and help you to remember everything you want to ask.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.